-Administrative Services Division personnel consist of three Police Records Assistants (RAs) under the direct supervision of the Deputy Chief of Investigations and Administration.
-RAs are responsible for the processing and archiving of all documents generated by the Police Department, and answer incoming calls to the non-emergency telephone number during regular business hours.
-While an RA can connect callers to the 911 dispatch center, they cannot dispatch an officer for you.
+Administrative Services Division personnel consist of one Records Supervisor and two Records Assistants (RAs) under the overall supervision of the Deputy Chief of Investigations and Administration.
+RAs are responsible for the processing and archiving of all documents generated by the Police Department, and answering the non-emergency telephone number during business hours.
+While an RA can connect callers to the 9-1-1 dispatch center, they cannot dispatch an officer for you.

 During closed Police Department lobby hours, anyone wanting to make a police report may use the red telephone located between the front entrance doors to connect to the 911 dispatch center.
 Residents may also dial 911 from their cellular telephone, and an officer will be dispatched.
 Police response is not affected by closed lobby hours.

 Hearings occur on the third Wednesday of each month at 10:00 a.m. in the City Hall Council Chambers, 28 W 701 Stafford Place, for those issued a City of Warrenville ordinance ticket.